stevebrauner/stevebrauner.github.io/_pages/home.md

 ---
 layout: single
 title: "Hello, I'm Steve Brauner"
-excerpt: "Pastor to Cybersecurity Analyst"
+excerpt: "Freelance Python Developer"
 permalink: /
 classes: wide
 ---

-## Pastor to Cybersecurity Analyst -- See Sidebar to Contact Me
+## Freelance Python Developer -- See Sidebar to Contact Me

 ### SUMMARY STATEMENT

+I am a Self-Taught Python Developer who is now doing freelance coding, while continuing to seek full-time opportunities.

-I am a Security Analyst who recently completed the Google Cybersecurity Certificate, a rigorous, skills-based program that covers key cybersecurity knowledge and skills.
+I also recently completed the Google Cybersecurity Certificate, a rigorous, skills-based program that covered key cybersecurity knowledge and skills that prepared me to code more securely.

 I have 10 years of experience with conflict resolution, working on teams with cultural differences, and serving the community in my former career.

-My greatest strengths are my security and growth mindsets, and I have a talent for written and verbal communication.
-I am passionate about making the digital world safe and secure, and I value honesty, integrity, working with others, and making a difference.
+I have a talent for written and verbal communication.
+I value honesty, integrity, working with others, and making a difference through code.

 ### SKILLS

-- Threats, risks, and vulnerabilities
+- Python
+- Django Framework
+- Bootstrap
-- Incident response
+- Docker Containers
-- Security frameworks and controls
+- Data Structures and Algorithms
-- Security Hardening
+- Design Patterns
-- Linux command line
 - SQL
+- Amazon Web Services -- RDS, S3, API Gateway, Cloudfront, Lambda, Route 53, and IAM
-- SIEM tools
+- Critical Thinking
-- Python
+- Communication Skills
-- Detail oriented
+- Creativity
-- Written and verbal communication skills
-- Conflict resolution
+- Time Management

 You may view my [portfolio](/portfolio/) to see my work.

-You may view my LinkedIn profile to see my experience (see sidebar).

 Please contact me (see sidebar) for any opportunities.